Ruterana/akaname/README.md

 this application was developed by using html  css,bootstrap andjavascript.
 ## Contact information.
-for any suggestion or idear or any issues please contact me on my email:ncharlene38@gmail.com phone number:+250783853580
+for any suggestion or idear or any issues please contact me on my email:ncharlene38@gmail.com phone number:+250783853580.

 ### License and Copyright information.
  MIT license
  copyright(c)2019 charlene niyitanga
- permission is for free to any person who want copy of this application
+ permission is for free to any person who want copy of this application.